 Leukotape and a Needle

-If you’re blister prone, Leukotape and a needle are two items that should absolutely be in your pack at all times.
+Leukotape and a needle are two items that should absolutely be in your pack at all times for blister prevention.
 Leukotape is a tough, zero-stretch, high adhesion athletic tape that blows Moleskin away for friction prevention and longevity per application.
-It’s hard to find in stores so I buy mine from Amazon (Link).
-Anymore I don’t even bother starting up the trail until I have Leukotape applied to the bottom and back of my heels, and around my pinky toes.
+It’s hard to find in stores so I buy mine from Amazon.
+I don’t even bother starting up the trail until I have Leukotape applied to the bottom and back of my heels and around my pinky toes.
 I used it the whole time on our Alaska sheep hunt and was blister-free over the course of 10 days and 90+ miles hiked through rugged terrain.
 Leukotape sticks so well that I only had to change it out once the entire trip.
 A foot or two neatly wrapped around my chapstick in the pack was plenty for myself and some of the other guys on the hunt.
 The other must-have pack item is a needle.
 I just use a 90/14 size sewing machine needle.
 Unlike the blister preventative Leukotape, the needle comes into play for treatment.
 Remember that one I had under the callus prior to the sheep hunt?
 Draining it with the needle was the only way to speed up the healing and relieve pain in the meantime.
 Whether at home or in the field, a small poke just enough to get rid of the fluid is about the best you can do once a blister has developed.
 Tearing the whole thing off is no good, as it exposes the tender healing layer underneath before it’s able to toughen and become the new exterior skin layer.
 A safe way to carry the needle is to slide it into a small piece of cardboard and wrap with a piece of tape.
 If it needs to be put to work in the field, first make sure the blister area is as clean as the backcountry setting allows.
 At the very least, gently scrub it down with water and a wet wipe.
 An alcohol wipe would be even better but hey, it’s a long way from the heart.